C64 graphic mode basics

 Multi Color Character ScreenThe C64 Multi Color Character mode is primarily used to create in-game scrolling backgrounds.

 The screen is divided into 4x8 pixel sized characters (tiles) and you can have a maximum of 256 characters.
 As with all multi color modes the pixels have a size ratio of 2x1.
 A full screen uses 40x25 characters having an overall resolution of 160x200 pixels.

-Every character can use an individual color additionally (bit combination 11), but this color is limited to be one out of the first 8 colors of the fixed C64 color palette.
+Every character can use an individual color additionally defined by the the separate color RAM.
+This color is used for Bit combination 11, but it is limited to be one out of the first 8 colors of the fixed C64 color palette.
 This makes creating colorful game backgrounds to be very hard.
 This limitation was made to also support single color characters mixed with multi color characters which works like this:

 The preset uses two gray shades as the global colors.
 The transparent color is defined to be color index 16.
 It serves as background color and initially black.
 Copy the one of the C64 colors that you actually want to use as background to that slot.
 Change the other two global colors to your needs in the color constraint settings of your project.

 Single Color SpritesC64 Single Color Sprites have a size of 24 x 21 pixels.
 You can form larger objects by displaying sprites side by side programatically, but by standard the system can only display 8 Sprites on the screen.
 There are techniques called "multiplexer" to increase the number of sprites within a game, especially if sprites form a larger object.
 Sometimes single color and multi color sprites are overlayed to gain more detail.